Fatigue of R-UHPFRC members and monitoring of fatigue actions effects

 The service duration of structures like reinforced concrete bridges and wind turbines depends on the fatigue behaviour and fatigue strength of structural components.
 In order to realistically evaluate the fatigue safety of these structures by engineering methods, precise data regarding the fatigue action effect (characteristics, amplitude) due to traffic loading and wind respectively are needed.
 Those data can be obtained by long-term monitoring of existing structures.
 In addition, knowledge about the fatigue behaviour of reinforced concrete needs to be improved and novel engineering methods for realistic fatigue safety verification shall be proposed.
 Novel cementitious materials like Ultra-High Performance Fibre Reinforced cement-based Composites (UHPFRC) shall be investigated to explore ways to build the next generation bridges and wind turbines as well as to improve existing structures.

-Keywords: monitoring, fatigue, UHPFRC, reinforced concrete, bridges and wind turbine towers.
+Keywords: monitoring, fatigue, concrete, UHPFRC, RC-UHPFRC, fatigue of concrete, bridges and wind turbine towers.

-Research fields: structural engineering, cement-based materials, fatigue of reinforced concrete and UHPFRC, structural health monitoring.
+Research fields: structural engineering, cement-based materials, structural health monitoring.

 The objective is to investigate the fatigue behaviour of structural elements in reinforced concrete of bridges and wind turbines including novel cementitious materials like Ultra-High Performance Fibre Reinforced Cementitious Composite (UHPFRC).
 Relevant fatigue prone structural elements usually are bridge deck slabs and short span bridge elements as well as foundations and towers of wind turbines.
 Novel methods for the design of new structures and for the examination of existing structures and their elements shall be developed.
 The research findings will provide the necessary knowledge for establishing a novel engineering approach based on monitoring by inspections or continuous measurements cross-validating fatigue damage model for concrete and UHPFRC including stochastic aspects.
 This will allow determining the fatigue safety in a reliable way optimising thus cost of transportation and energy production infrastructures.